too-many-hats/Task29/README.md

 ## What's the Univac Scientific?

 The [Univac Scientific](https://en.wikipedia.org/wiki/UNIVAC_1103) is an early vacuum tube mainframe from 1956 focused on Scientific computing.
-It was a huge 36bit machine (hence this project's name) weighing "only" 17.5 tons while at the best of times executing just 25,000 additions per second.
+It was a huge 36bit machine weighing "only" 17.5 tons while at the best of times executing just 25,000 additions per second.
+Quite the Leviathan.

 The machine is notable today as the first machine to implement interrupts, and the first computer Seymour Cray designed.
-Finally this is the first machine I can find with a "Repeat" instruction, why is that interesting?
+Also this is the first machine I can find with a "Repeat" instruction, why is that interesting?
 Well, this machine was designed by Seymour Cray and the "Repeat" instruction looks to me like the genesis of the ideas behind vector processing, eventually leading to the Cray 1.
-We can even see Cray gradually refining the ideas in each of his designs over the next 18 years.
+We can see Cray gradually refining the ideas in each of his designs over the next 18 years.

 ![1103A](/Docs/images/1103Whole.png)

-The [Charactron](https://en.wikipedia.org/wiki/Charactron) was an early CRT display for visual output, we have evidence from the BRL report that the Eglin Airforce Base and Convair had Charactrons installed on their 1103s.
+The [Charactron](https://en.wikipedia.org/wiki/Charactron) was an early CRT display for visual output, we have evidence from the BRL report that Eglin Airforce Base and Convair had Charactrons installed on their 1103s.

 ## Why?